Schedule Your Priorities

 Now you have to clinch the deal by actually writing down each action in a specific time slot on a specific day that week.
 You are basically booking your own time to do the things that really matter.
 When others later ask for that time slot, you can truthfully say that you are not free then or that you have a prior commitment.

-If you really have to accommodate someone else’s request, you will still have to re-schedule whatever action was planned to another time slot, just as you would re-schedule an appointment with a friend if you had to cancel the first time.
+If you really have to accommodate someone else’s request, re-schedule whatever action was planned to another time slot.
+Just as you would re-schedule an appointment with a friend if you had to cancel the first time.
 And you should not re-schedule any action more than once.
 That would not be fair to a colleague, friend or in this case yourself.

 4. Find a format that works for you

-Maybe getting a planner could be your first action this week to get you started on scheduling your priorities, so you can love your life because you are doing the things that really matter.
+Start scheduling your priorities today, so you can love your life because you are doing the things that really matter.